uwadonemmanuel/MEDICAL-CHATBOT-RAG/FULL_DOCUMENTATION.md

 - Docker-in-Docker (DinD) support for building Docker images
 - Python 3 support (install manually as shown in step 6)
 - Trivy for security scanning
-- AWS CLI and plugins for ECR and Elastic Beanstalk deployment
+- AWS CLI and plugins for ECR and Fargate deployment

 For more details, see the `custom_jenkins/README.md` file.